ga4gh/vrs/docs/source/implementations.rst

 Libraries
 @@@@@@@@@

-Libraries facilitate the use of the VR Spec, but do not implement a particular use or application.
-Although there is only one library currently, it is expected that others will eventually appear as VR Spec is adopted.
+Libraries facilitate the use of the VR-Spec, but do not implement a particular use or application.
+Although there is only one library currently, it is expected that others will eventually appear as VR-Spec is adopted.

 .. _impl-vr-python: